MarsMwau/BOTBATTLR/README.md

 - Filter bots by class
 - Sort bots by health, damage, or armor
 - Enlist bots in your own bot army

+## Credits
+The Bots Plug was created by Martha Mwau.
+The app uses data from a JSON file.

 ## Contributing